ComplianceAsCode/content/CONTRIBUTING.md

 Contributing Content
 ---

-Changes related to one distribution or profile shouldn’t change behavior for other distributions or profiles.
+Changes related to one product or profile shouldn’t change behavior for other products or profiles.

 Prevent duplication of code.
 Use Jinja macros and [check (remediation) templates](/docs/manual/developer_guide.adoc#732-list-of-available-templates).
 Follow the indentation style.
 For Python code, follow [PEP8](https://www.python.org/dev/peps/pep-0008/).
 [Developer Guide](/docs/manual/developer_guide.adoc) is your friend.